 What Exactly Is a Debt Management Plan?

-A debt management plan will enable you to repay your debts in full, thanks to smaller and more manageable monthly instalments, if your creditors agree to the plan which is put forward.
-Instead of managing several payments each month to a variety of creditors, you will simply make a single payment to the DMP provider, who will then split this payment between your various creditors.
+A debt management plan will enable you to repay your debts in full, thanks to smaller and more manageable monthly instalments if your creditors agree to the plan which is put forward.
+Instead of managing several payments each month to a variety of creditors, you will make a single payment to the DMP provider, who will then split this payment between your various creditors.

 It also means that your debt management provider will manage contact with your creditors, so it is unlikely your creditors will continue to chase you for outstanding payments.
 Although, with other debt solutions such as trust deeds and individual voluntary arrangements, the creditors are legally obligated not to contact their debtors.

-Although there are many benefits when it comes to debt management plans, it is important to understand that it may take longer to repay your outstanding debts, as you are likely to be making smaller payments each month.
-In addition, creditors could continue to charge interest and missed payment charges, so you may end up paying more in total over the duration of the agreement, in comparison to the original debt amount.
+Although there are many benefits to debt management plans, it is important to understand that it may take longer to repay your outstanding debts, as you are likely to be making smaller payments each month.
+In addition, creditors could continue to charge interest and missed payment charges, so you may end up paying more in total over the duration of the agreement in comparison to the original debt amount.
 However, in reality, many creditors do agree to freeze fees and additional interest on your debt, although it is not guaranteed.

 A debt management plan is a private arrangement, so the details are not kept on any public register.
-For formal arrangements such as bankruptcy, the details are recorded on a public insolvency register, which is available to anyone to view.
+However, for formal arrangements such as bankruptcy, the details are recorded on a public insolvency register, which is available to anyone to view.
 However, if your creditors decide to record your DMP on your credit file, this will be viewable by anyone who completes a credit check on you.

 Will I Be Able to Arrange a Debt Management Plan?